websitefingerprinting/dockersetup11/README.md

 For other torrc configurations that are not in `about:config`, you can directly add them in the torrc file.

 We also pass necessary browser settings to TBB 11 here.
-We have explained the use of these settings in `firefox.cfg`.
+We explain the use of these settings in `firefox.cfg`.

 ### 4. Run the modified TBB 11 in headless mode
 To run the modified browser, simply use the command `./Browser/start-tor-browser --verbose --headless {some url}`.